 - Palmetto College will provide the administrative umbrella for the regional campuses and will support all students seeking four-year degrees through one of the aforementioned paths. - Palmetto College will not be a new independently accredited academic unit.
-Academic accreditations will remain as they currently are (senior campuses independently accredited and regional campuses accredited under USC-Columbia) with the Palmetto College degrees remaining the academic responsibility of the campuses within the system that offer the specific degree.

-- USC Upstate will be offering two degrees through the Palmetto college pathway: - -The Bachelor of Science in Criminal Justice - -The Bachelor in Science in Nursing for Registered Nurses
+Academic accreditations will remain as they currently are (senior campuses independently accredited and regional campuses accredited under USC-Columbia) with the Palmetto College degrees remaining the academic responsibility of the campuses within the system that offer the specific degree. - USC Upstate will be offering two degrees through the Palmetto college pathway: - -The Bachelor of Arts in Information Management & Systems - -The Bachelor of Arts in Health Informatics - -The Bachelor of Science in Criminal Justice - -The Bachelor in Science in Nursing for Registered Nurses